 During 2013, the prototype MARIA system was deployed in clinical trials at Frenchay and Southmead Hospitals in Bristol.
 The successful results from these early trials led to European regulatory approval, via the attainment of CE marking in 2015.
 Our first Chief Technology Officer, Dr Peter Bannister was also appointed at this time.

-A further £2m of non-dilutive funding was provided by a major global imaging company as. clinical trials advanced, initially at Southmead Hospital in Bristol, then at Great Western Hospital in Swindon, and the Thirlestaine Breast Centre in Cheltenham.
+A further £2m of non-dilutive funding was provided by a major global imaging company as. clinical trials advanced.
+These trials were initially at Southmead Hospital in Bristol, then at Great Western Hospital in Swindon, and the Thirlestaine Breast Centre in Cheltenham.
 The resulting multicentre clinical data has been presented at a variety of key European radiology meetings since 2016.

-The company has now transitioned to the early commercialisation phase via the controlled launch of the MARIA™ system to the early adopter market.
-Dialogue with various corporate interests has continued to grow as the wider market has gained knowledge of the emerging MARIA™ product.
+The company has now transitioned to the early commercialisation phase via the controlled launch of the MARIA system to the early adopter market.
+Dialogue with various corporate interests has continued to grow as the wider market has gained knowledge of the emerging MARIA product.